agda/agda/HACKING.md

   `/std-lib` subdirectory will appear as a git repository in a detached-HEAD state.

-  To avoid this, you may run, inside the submodule directory `git checkout <branch name>`
+  To avoid this, you may run, inside the submodule directory `git switch <branch name>`

   and then, from the root directory `git submodule update --remote [--merge|--rebase]`.